warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 annihilation operators into qubit operators.
 There are 3 main ways of doing this, but we'll focus on the *Jordan-Wigner transformation*. {% annotate The 2 other popular ways to encode are the Bravyi-Kitaev and parity encodings.
-These are more complex than the Jordan-Wigner encoding, but more useful in some situations. %}
+These are more complex than the Jordan-Wigner encoding but more useful in some situations. %}

 The Jordan-Wigner transformation is very intuitive, and we can stumble across it